skooter500/GE2-2020-2021/README.md

 - Learn how to use the state machine design pattern
 - Learn how to draw a FSM diagram

-Checkout this video of what you will be making today using the finite state machine:

 In this video are the two autonomous agents we programmed in Friday's class with some enhancements and additional states you can make today:

 [![YouTube](http://img.youtube.com/vi/R6yzjthBH4U/0.jpg)](https://www.youtube.com/watch?v=R6yzjthBH4U)